KuyaGene23/KuyaGene23/README.md

 ### <div align="center">Hello my name is Gene H. Yee, a US Navy Veteran turned Full Stack Software engineer 👨‍💻 🚀</div>

+- 👨‍💻 I’m currently contributing to front-end, back-end, and database solutions for building web applications.

 - 👀 I have developed RESTful API controllers that connected and processed client-side requests to the database with .NET.
 Incorporated  client-side and server-side validation functionality in React.js front-end and implemented third party libraries and frameworks.